Jalaj07/Game_Hub/README.md

 2. **Create an Account**: Sign up to access all features and join the community.
 3. **Explore**: Start browsing games and participate in discussions!

+## Recent Updates

+- **Type Safety**: Initialized `gameQuery` with default values to ensure type safety.
+- **Performance Optimization**: Implemented `useCallback` for event handlers to optimize performance and prevent unnecessary re-renders.

 ## Contributing

 We welcome contributions!
-If you'd like to help improve the Game Hub, please fork the repository and submit a pull request.
+Please fork the repository and submit a pull request.
+For detailed guidelines, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License